matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

-# Differences with Ethereum
+# Differences from Ethereum

-zkSync Era can handle almost all smart contracts based on the Ethereum Virtual Machine (EVM) and maintains high security standards, reducing the need for repeated security audits.
-However, it's important to be aware of the following differences.
+zkSync Era handles nearly all smart contracts based on the Ethereum Virtual Machine (EVM) and upholds high security standards, minimizing the need for repeated security audits.
+Nevertheless, it's essential to recognize the following differences.

 ## EVM Instructions

-#### `CREATE` / `CREATE2`
+#### `CREATE`, `CREATE2`

-On Ethereum, both `CREATE` and `CREATE2` accept the `initCode` of the contract plus concatenated constructor parameters as input.
-However, on zkSync, contract deployment is done via hashes, and the `factoryDeps` field of EIP712 transactions contain the bytecode.
-The actual deployment is done by providing the contract’s hash to the `ContractDeployer` system contract.
+In zkSync Era, contract deployment is performed using the hash of the bytecode, and the factoryDeps field of EIP712 transactions contains the bytecode.
+The actual deployment occurs by providing the contract's hash to the ContractDeployer system contract.

-To ensure that `create`/`create2` works correctly, the compiler must know the bytecode of the deployed contract beforehand.
-The compiler interprets the `calldata` arguments as incomplete to  `ContractDeployer` (the rest is filled with the compiler internally).
-The `datasize`/ `dataoffset` Yul instructions were adapted to return a constant size and the bytecode hash instead of bytecode.
+To guarantee that create/create2 functions operate correctly, the compiler must be aware of the bytecode of the deployed contract in advance.
+The compiler interprets the calldata arguments as incomplete input for ContractDeployer, as the remaining part is filled in by the compiler internally.
+The Yul `datasize` and `dataoffset` instructions have been adjusted to return the constant size and bytecode hash rather than the bytecode itself.

-Consider the following code:
+The code below should work as expected:

 ```solidity
 MyContract a = new MyContract();
 MyContract a = new MyContract{salt: ...}();
 ```

-The above should work as expected.

-Additionally, the following code should also work, but must be explicitly tested to ensure it works as intended:
+In addition, the subsequent code should also work, but it must be explicitly tested to ensure its intended functionality:

 ```solidity
 bytes memory bytecode = type(MyContract).creationCode;